xeoncrypto/pontstrader/README.md

 Due to it being written in Python, it can run on any device such as: Windows, Mac, Linux, Raspberry Pi, Phone and NAS.

+!!!
+PONTSTRADER IS NOT AN AUTOMATED TRADING BOT !!!
+!!!
+This script is here to help you with your trades, we are not responsible for losses !!!

 Index:
   - Features (This page)
   - [Installation](docs/Installation.md)